buckley-w-david/blog/content/about/index.md

 This site is built with Hugo and hosted on Github Pages, isn't that neat?

-If you want to contact me, please do so via [email]( mailto: david@davidbuckley.ca )
+If you want to contact me, please do so via david@davidbuckley.ca

 <!--pre>
 -----BEGIN PGP PUBLIC KEY BLOCK-----